Last Updated on April 12, 2021 by Natasha Amar

 The act of fasting (siyam) itself is one part of a bigger exercise in improving one’s character through cleansing the body, mind, and soul, and learning how to let go of grudges, arrogance, vanity, and other poor traits.
 There is an emphasis on charity, benevolence, compassion, and kindness.

-The month of Ramadan is immediately followed by the grand celebration of Eid-Al-Fitr, during which the entire city is dressed up in all its finery.
+The month of Ramadan is immediately followed by the grand celebration of Eid-Al-Fitr, during which the entire city wears a festive look.

 Dubai During Ramadan: What to Expect

 Dubai during Ramadan, can feel slower than usual, as work timings typically change to accommodate fasting hours.
 Fasting isn’t easy, considering the unforgiving summer temperatures in Dubai.